GLOBAL MARKETS-Stocks, dollar, bond yields tumble as weak U.S. jobs data stuns

 While the jobless rate fell three-tenths of a percentage point to 4.7 percent, the lowest since November 2007, that was partly due to people dropping out of the labor force.

-A fall in bank stocks led the decline in U.S. shares, with the S&P 500 financial index last down 1.7 percent.
-Europe's auto sector index ended 2.3 percent lower as the euro gained 1.6 percent against the dollar.
+A fall in bank stocks led the decline in U.S. shares, with the S&P 500 financial index down 2.06 percent in late morning trading.
+Europe's auto sector index fell 2.27 percent as the euro gained more than 1.6 percent against the dollar.

 "This was a shocking miss," said Mark Grant, fixed income strategist at Hilltop Securities in Fort Lauderdale, Florida, on the U.S. jobs report.
 "I think this puts into serious question if the Fed is going to do anything for the year (in terms of rate hikes)."